 The purpose of our program is to provide an educational performing arts curriculum that is closely connected to the diverse cultural foundations and creative process of each performing art form and to develop real world formative experiences that help students critically think and develop community.
 Active participation in performing arts helps students develop the Social Emotional Learning Competencies of self-awareness, self-management, social awareness, relationship skills, and decision making in conjunction with the National Arts Standards of creating, performing, responding, and connecting.
 The symbiotic nature of emotional and artistic development propels the social growth and skills to overcome emotional challenges students face through their formative years.
 They become the foundation of life skill development that carries into their future experiences.

 At the beginning of every year, arts faculty evaluate all new and returning students and place them in the appropriate level of study.
 All middle school students choose either piano or choir as their chosen music fundamentals course.
-All 5th and 6th grade students take Music and Movement in their Life Skills course rotation as an additional music fundamental.
 Middle school students also choose from the series of “specials:” dance, theatre, or a musical instrument.
 ASA’s arts curriculum helps students develop skills in the creative process, regular practice, focused individual concentration, and teamwork.

 The high school arts curriculum consists of three performing arts areas: music, theatre, and dance.
 By junior year, students narrow their focus to one area and declare a major.
 In high school, all new and returning students are reviewed annually for correct class level placement.